mpeyrega/Initial-points/README.md

 Initial-points
 ==============

-Initial points used for numerical results
+Initial points used for numerical results on some CUTEst problems.

+Used in the paper:
+Linear equalities in blackbox optimization written by Charles Audet, Sébastien Le Digabel, and Mathilde Peyrega Ecole Polytechnique de Montréal et GERAD